shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - motivate why the submitted task is interesting,
 - describe how introduced data was collected,
 - give an overview of the data,
+- state how the data can be accessed,
-- state if there are special requirements on the models to be evaluated,
+- specify if there are special requirements on the models to be evaluated,
 - detail the evaluation procedure,
 - outline how evaluation outputs can be interpreted,
 - provide a short analysis how the task is challenging for some existing models